What Is A Cat Show?

 Household Pets (HHP):

 TICA welcomes Household Pet exhibitors.
-HHPs have their own unique Standard and titles which are comparable to pedigreed cats.
+HHPs also have a standard which is based on the condition of the cat.
+HHPs compete for titles and international awards in the HHP Cat and Kitten classifications, just as Pedigreed cats compete in the Cat, Kitten, and Alter awards.
 HHPs are judged primarily on condition, beauty, and show presence.
 Beauty is in the eye of the beholder, and colors and patterns are often a whim of Mother Nature.

 Provisional New Breeds, Advanced New Breeds, And New Traits: